 \subsubsection{Fundamental example: cotangent bundles}

 Let us work either in the smooth or complex setting in what follows.
 Recall from \autoref{ex:CotangentBundle} that if $M = \upT ^* N$ is the total space of a cotangent bundle, then $M$ carries a canonical symplectic structure $\omega$ and the bundle projection $p : M \to N$ is a Lagrangian fibration.
-By \autoref{thm:RealLagrangianAffine} or \autoref{thm:ComplexLagrangianAffine}, each fiber is equipped with a natural affine structure, given by the Bott connection.
-On the other hand, any fiber has an ``obvious'' affine structure since it is a vector space.
-It turns out that these two affine structures coincide:
+By \autoref{thm:RealLagrangianAffine} or \autoref{thm:ComplexLagrangianAffine}, each fiber is equipped with a natural affine structure.
+On the other hand, any fiber has an obvious affine structure as a vector space.
+These two affine structures coincide:

 \begin{theorem} The Bott affine structure in any fiber of $\upT ^*N$ is the same as its affine structure as a vector space. \end{theorem}